Sleep and its role in Promoting Recovery

 State of the Art Facilities

-In our 2-bedroom Dallas sleep center, patients arrive for evaluation during sleep time.
+In our 2-bedroom Dallas Sleep Analysis Centre, patients arrive for evaluation during sleep time.
 A certified technologist places electrodes on the patient to record brain activity during sleep.
 Data is sent to a board-certified sleep medicine physician, who creates a report on the diagnosis and treatment plan.
 To enhance patient comfort, the sleep environment features home-like rooms conveniently located in the residential rehabilitation setting.

-The Dallas sleep center is accredited by the American Academy of Sleep Medicine (AASM).
+The Dallas Sleep Analysis Centre is accredited by the American Academy of Sleep Medicine (AASM).
 This gold standard complies with the American College of Physicians’ recommendation that patients with sleep apnea or sleep disruption undergo an overnight sleep study, performed by polysomnography (PSG), a test used to diagnose sleep disorders.

 A New Foundation of Healthy Habits